-China overtook Japan to become Australia’s No. 1 export destination in 2009 and the two-way trade totalled more than $180b in 2017.
-Bulk commodities—iron ores and concentrates, coal and gold—are the chief exports, but Australia’s 45,000 exporters are also gaining traction in agriculture (e.g. dairy and meat) and services (e.g. aged care and education).
+China overtook Japan to become Australia’s largest export destination in 2009.
+Total goods and services trade amounted to more than $214 billion in 2018.
+Over the last five years, total trade has increased on average 10% per annum.
+Bulk commodities—iron ores and concentrates, coal and gold—are the chief exports, but Australian exporters are also gaining traction in agriculture (e.g. dairy and meat) and services (e.g. tourism, aged care and education).

-Sino-Australian investment relations lag behind trade, tourism and education.
-China ranks 15th as an investor in Australia, owning a portfolio of just A$65b in 2017.
-This has fallen from the A$84b recorded in 2016 and is well behind the No. 1 investor, the US, with A$897b, and the UK with A$481b.
+Chinese-Australian investment relations lag somewhat behind trade, tourism and education.
+China ranks ninth highest for investment in Australia, owning a portfolio of $64 billion in 2018.
+This has fallen from $85 billion in 2016 and is well behind the largest investors in Australia, including the US ($940 billion) and the UK ($575 billion).

-Australian investment into China has grown at a much stronger rate, though this did come off a touch in 2017— A$77b down from A$83b in 2016.
-The US ($664b) and UK ($333b) remain the leading destinations for Australia’s foreign investment.
+Australian investment in China has grown at a much stronger rate, though it declined to $75 billion in 2018 from as high as $83 billion in 2016.
+The US ($719 billion) and UK ($408 billion) remain the leading destinations for Australia’s foreign investment.